Frequently Asked Questions

 The Local Plan will help to ensure that future development includes an appropriate mix of housing to meet the needs of the ageing population in the District, and that development is located in the most sustainable locations, supported by the necessary infrastructure.

 Will you be providing additional school and doctor places to accommodate new residents to the district?

-Yes, the Council recognises that it is essential to ensure that new development is served by the necessary infrastructure to an appropriate level and at an appropriate time.
-As part of the Council’s evidence base a Draft Infrastructure Delivery Plan (IDP) has been produced in consultation with key infrastructure providers and delivery partners setting out the range, scale, location, funding arrangements and timing of the additional infrastructure needs to support the anticipated growth across the district over the plan period.
+The Council recognises that it is essential to ensure that new development is served by the necessary infrastructure to an appropriate level and at an appropriate time.
+As part of the Council’s evidence base an Infrastructure Delivery Plan (IDP) has been produced in consultation with key infrastructure providers and delivery partners setting out the range, scale, location, funding arrangements and timing of the additional infrastructure needs to support the anticipated growth across the District over the plan period.
 This is being refined further before the Local Plan is submitted for Examination.

 Can the existing drainage cope with the proposed new development?

 Parts of the District currently experience flooding from a range of sources – it is clearly critical to manage flood risk in order to minimise harm to people and property.
 Therefore, the Council has sought to avoid development in areas at risk of flooding and ensure the provision of flood mitigation measures so as to manage water run-off.
 Prior to permitting any new development the Council will need to be satisfied that the water drainage and sewerage arrangements are satisfactory.